top of page

 ~the tattoo on my ribs

-A recent recipient of an MFA in Directing at Temple University through the inaugural Music Theatre Collaboration program, Freeman has created national fine art shows for M Gallery of Fine Art, served as managing producing director for Cerqua Rivera Dance Theatre, and production managed a national tour for Feld Entertainment’s Monster Jam Monster Truck Show.
+Freeman received an MFA in Directing at Temple University through the inaugural Music Theatre Collaboration program and is developing a manual on acting strategies for operatic performance.
+Freeman brings great innovation and diverse artistic background to zir work having created national fine art shows for M Gallery of Fine Art, serving as managing producing director for Cerqua Rivera Dance Theatre, working as a stage manager for 10 years, performing in an Italian tour with Teatro di Viti, and production managing a national tour for Feld Entertainment’s Monster Jam Monster Truck Show.

 bottom of page